harryzhou2000/HarrysNotes/RemoteDevelopment/2-SSH/index.md

 If you have a Windows machine that you want to access by SSH, you can configure it to be an SSH server.

 Before setting up a server, you should have a little network knowledge.
-See [Making server visible to the Internet](../../Server/PublicInternet/index.md).
+See [Making server visible to the Internet](https://harryzhou2000.github.io/hugo-harry/p/publicinternet/).

+### Install OpenSSH server

 OpenSSH server feature and its service can be switched on by GUI or command-line on Windows.
 You can [read this tutorial](https://woshub.com/connect-to-windows-via-ssh/).